-(5.9.4) The OBD system shall set the current driving cycle data (section (g)(5.9.3)(A)) for all parameters listed in section (h)(5.9.2) to zero if any parameter had not reached the condition required to stop incrementing before the end of the driving cycle (e.g., if the FTP catalyst light-off time is not achieved before the end of the driving cycle, the current driving cycle data for all parameters shall be set to zero).
+(5.9.4) The OBD system shall set the current driving cycle data (section (h)(5.9.3)(A)) for all parameters listed in section (h)(5.9.2) to zero if any parameter had not reached the condition required to stop incrementing before the end of the driving cycle (e.g., if the FTP catalyst light-off time is not achieved before the end of the driving cycle, the current driving cycle data for all parameters shall be set to zero).
 The OBD system may not use the zero values in the calculation of the historical data (section (h)(5.9.3)(B)).

 * * * *